nyjc-computing/nanyang-system-developers/collaborators/training/secrets-env-vars.md

 const apiKey = process.env.API_KEY;
 ```

+## Managing secrets

+### Storing secrets in a local file

+Storing secrets in a local file can be a simple way to manage sensitive information
+for development purposes.
+However, it requires careful handling to prevent
+accidental exposure.
+Follow these guidelines to store secrets locally:

+1. **Use a dedicated file**: Create a separate file, such as `.env`, to store
+   your secrets.
+This file should never be committed to version control.

+2. **Restrict permissions**: Ensure that only authorized users and processes
+   have access to the secret file.
+Use system file permissions to restrict access,
+   such as setting the file mode to `600` on Unix systems.

+3. **Encrypt the file**: If possible, encrypt the contents of the secret file
+   to add an additional layer of security.

+4. **Use environment variable libraries**: In languages like Python and Node.js,
+   use libraries such as `python-dotenv` or `dotenv` to load the secrets from
+   the file into environment variables easily.

+5. **Regularly update secrets**: Change the secrets frequently and update the
+   file, ensuring to maintain backups of previous versions securely.

+6. **Monitor access**: Keep track of who accesses or modifies the secret
+   file to detect any unauthorized attempts.
 ### Using Replit's Secrets Tool

 Replit provides a secure Secrets management tool that automatically makes secrets available as environment variables: